-According to Board of Director resolution on 16 March 2023 the group purchased 7 230 584 shares from the stock market and held in treasury for a total consideration of EGP 105 173 725 the consideration paid has been accounted for as a reserve in the statement of shareholders' Equity.
+According to Board of Director resolution on 16 March 2023 the group purchased 7 230 584 shares from the stock market and held in treasury for a total consideration of EGP 105 184 979 the consideration paid has been accounted for as a reserve in the statement of shareholders' Equity.

-On 26 November 2023 the extraordinary general assembly meeting approved to write off the treasury shares amounted 23 044 783.
+On 26 November 2023 the extraordinary general assembly meeting approved to write off the treasury shares by a total number of 23 044 783 shares.
 Accordingly, the share capital has been reduced by the par value of the treasury shares and the difference between the par value and the consideration paid to acquire those shares was absorbed in retained earnings.